crads/osx-defang/README.md

 # osx-defang
-A URL defanger for OS X.
+A URL defanger for OS X from your friends at [crads.io](https://crads.io).

 This OS X Automator Quick Action will "defang" URLS in any editable text that you highlight.
 After installing, it will be available within the "services" menu when you right click on a selection.
 All defanged URLs will be saved in place.
 Here is a quick example: